-Hey, and welcome to this "new" story that I've been working on for about 3.5 years (but didn't publish til later).
-It's full of battles in varying degrees of violence, original and canon-ish characters (altered a little), the effects of time travel, several love stories of different kinds, random moments of hilarity, and the story of a trainer's second chance.
+Hello!
+Welcome to the biggest Pokemon fanfic I will ever write!
+It contains battles in varying degrees of violence, original and canon-ish characters (altered a little), the effects of time travel, several love stories of different kinds, LGBTQ+ and mental health themes, the author attempting to be funny, and the story of a trainer's second chance.
 And many other things which I can't begin to describe off the top of my head.
+Also my writing improves massively from beginning to end omg.
 Hope you enjoy it!

 Without further ado,

 Liana's shoulders heaved up and down.
 Cuts laced her body, black fur long since congealed with blood.
 "Thunderbolt!"
 I yelled, voice hoarse from the eleven other pokemon my team had battled already.

 "Body slam," Mars ordered.

 My luxray gathered electricity in her fur, but before she could manage anything more, the purugly smashed his body into her.
 A crack.
 A yowl.
 Silence.